ENACT – Pathway

 This step consists of installing and carry out the planned measures, testing and handover to the business.
 Make sure following key actions are performed during project implementation phase,

-Once you complete the retrofit measures you can update your BER rating by doing a BER assessment from a qualified BER assessor.
+Once you complete the renovation measures you can update your BER rating by doing a BER assessment from a qualified BER assessor.

 Quick links:

-Monitoring your system and maintain in a proper way is very important at the end of a retrofit project.
+Monitoring your system and maintain in a proper way is very important at the end of an energy efficiency renovation project.
 Make sure your installed systems running smoothly and monitor them frequently to understand any faults in the system.
-It is essential to discuss with your contractor to look into the preventive maintenance schedule for your M&E systems installed.
+It is essential to discuss with your contractor to investigate the preventive maintenance schedule for your M&E systems installed.

 Refer to the following guides to get an idea about how you can maintain and monitor your installed M&E systems.